junwonlee5/SoftSysCuteDolphin/reports/report.md

 ### Convolution function
 One of my two lower bound goals was to create a convolution function that took two float arrays x[] and h[] and outputted another array y[] that was equivalent to the convolution of x and h, or x * h.
 In convolution, h[k] is reflected across k axis.
 Then, we shift the flipped h[k] by m, which we express as h[m-k].
 For every shift, we see if x[k] overlaps with h[m-k].
 For each overlap, we multiply the overlapping values and sum them up to get the convolution of two arrays x and h, or y[m] where m is the number of shifts.
 The function convolve takes 5 inputs total: float x[], float h[], int xlen, int hlen, and int ylen.
+(For more info about convolution, please look at the resources posted below.)

 ```C
 float* convolve(float x[], float h[], int xlen, int hlen, int * ylens)